caitlinstanton/tutori-all/Overview of Pages.md

 verify.html --> verify page
 	- Allows users to verify email (through pasting code that was emailed to them in a text box) for their newly created account

-tuttee.html --> tuttee dashboard
+tutee.html --> tutee dashboard

 match.html --> match with a tutor page
-	- Only available for tuttees
+	- Only available for tutees
 	- Dropdown for classes, teachers, frees
 	- Button to match with corresponding tutor